opencv/opencv/doc/tutorials/highgui/table_of_content_highgui.markdown

 High Level GUI and Media (highgui module) {#tutorial_table_of_content_highgui}
 =========================================

-This section contains valuable tutorials about how to read/save your image/video files and how to use the built-in graphical user interface of the library.
+This section contains tutorials about how to use the built-in graphical user interface of the library.

 -   @subpage tutorial_trackbar